colurw/chess_NN/readme.md

 ### _8_pgn_parser_encoder.py
 Searches through Portable Game Notation dumps from Lichess.com for suitable games, then transforms the data into 64x13 one-hot tensors, suitable for machine learning.
-Alternating moves are used to create the X and y data.
+Alternating moves are used to create the X and y data Quality data are selected by imposing a minimum white ELO rating and ignoring blitz games.

-Compared to the original 'puzzle' training data, the resulting dataset is _much_ larger, and includes opening moves and castlings.
+Compared to the original 'puzzle' training data, _much_ larger datasets are available, and early-game opening moves and castlings are included.

+### _9_pgn_trainer.py
+Trains and evaluates models based on whole-game PGN data.
+Uses memory mappings to handle the increased file sizes.

 ### django web framework
 <img src="https://github.com/colurw/chess_NN/assets/66322644/b3d419ff-06b9-4444-85ba-99531d4db79c" align="right" width="300px"/>